Skip to main content

 CR-Export_to_AWS-select_export_partner.png

-5. Enter the export path to save the results to and then click Finish:
+5. Enter the export path to save the results to, and then click Finish:

 CR-Export_to_AWS-define_custom_folder.png

-• For S3 exports (native-pattern clean rooms), enter the full s3://… path.
+• For S3 exports (Snowflake clean rooms), enter the full s3://… path.

 Note